vaibhavpandeyvpz/tejas/README.md

 ## ✨ What is Tejas Linux?

-Tejas Linux is a modern, lightweight Ubuntu-based distribution that prioritizes **transparency, security, and simplicity**.
+Tejas Linux is a modern, lightweight Debian-based distribution that prioritizes **transparency, security, and simplicity**.
 Built with a custom, fully auditable build pipeline (no `live-build`), it delivers a clean XFCE desktop experience with Secure Boot support out of the box.

 ### 🎯 Key Differentiators

 - 🔐 **Secure Boot by default** - Works without custom keys or enrollment
-- 🏗️ **Transparent build system** - Custom pipeline using debootstrap, casper, GRUB, xorriso
+- 🏗️ **Transparent build system** - Custom pipeline using debootstrap, live-boot, GRUB, xorriso
 - 📦 **Offline installation** - Embedded APT repository for Secure Boot packages
 - 🚀 **Single ISO** - Supports UEFI, Secure Boot, and Legacy BIOS from one image
 - 🎨 **Two editions** - User (minimal) and Pro (developer tools)